awsdocs/aws-kms-developer-guide/doc_source/view-cmk-keystore.md

 }
 ```

-For help finding the CMKs in a custom key store or identifying the keys in your AWS CloudHSM cluster that serve as key material for your CMK, see [Finding CMKs and Key Material](find-key-material.md)\.
+For help finding the CMKs in a custom key store or identifying the keys in your AWS CloudHSM cluster that serve as key material for your CMK, see [Finding CMKs and key material](find-key-material.md)\.